Rapptz/discord.py/docs/api.rst

     .. attribute:: max_uses

-        *int* – The invite's max uses.
+        :obj:`int` – The invite's max uses.

         See also :attr:`Invite.max_uses`.

     .. attribute:: uses

-        *int* – The invite's current uses.
+        :obj:`int` – The invite's current uses.

         See also :attr:`Invite.uses`.

     .. attribute:: max_age

-        *int* – The invite's max age in seconds.
+        :obj:`int` – The invite's max age in seconds.

         See also :attr:`Invite.max_age`.

     .. attribute:: temporary

-        *bool* – If the invite is a temporary invite.
+        :obj:`bool` – If the invite is a temporary invite.

         See also :attr:`Invite.temporary`.